What Happens During a Stem Cell Transplant for CLL

 After the chemotherapy or radiation therapy is finished, you will receive the stored stem cells through a needle in your arm that’s attached to a tube.
 This is similar to a blood transfusion.

 You will then have to wait for your stem cells to start multiplying.
 You may have to remain in isolation to avoid getting an infection.
 Once the part of your white blood cell count, called the absolute neutrophil count, reaches 500, you can come out of isolation.
 Once it reaches 1,000, you may be able to return home.
-This may happen within three to six weeks or longer.
+This may happen within 2 to 6 weeks or longer.

 You will need to have a standard tube of blood withdrawn frequently to monitor your blood cell count for the next several weeks.
 This is done on an outpatient basis.